Crains-Chicago/where-to-buy/README.md

 # Where to Buy

-A web tool that visualizes [Book of Lists](https://github.com/datamade/book-of-lists) data and [Chicagoland real estate reports](https://github.com/datamade/car-scraper) to help Crain's readers decide where to buy real estate.
+A web tool that visualizes data about schools, crime, housing prices, commutes, and diversity to help Crain's readers decide where to buy real estate.

 ## Running locally